MagicPhase/AutoInflate/README.md

 byte tempVar = 0;
 ```

 Fifth, add the number of elements of the new temp page to constrain the encoder behavior.
-We are adding only two element to this page so we change the 11th position of 'PageElements[11]' from 0 to 2.
+We are adding only two elements to this page so we change the 11th position of 'PageElements[11]' from 0 to 2.
 The page order is as follows: BLANK, MainPage, ConfigPage, Profile, Hug, AirSYS, Motion, Config, WIFI, -----, (NEW TEMP PAGE).

 ```
 int PageElements[11] = {0, 3, 8, 6, 4, 5, 0, 3, 0, 0, 2};